Salient Features of the Indian Society: Check-out these Important Features for UPSC Exam

-In this article, we will infer the importance of knowing about Indian Society for UPSC examination.
-We will also understand in detail the significant features regarding Indian society from the perspective of your syllabus.
+In this article, you will get to know the important features of Indian society for UPSC examination.
+You will also understand in detail the significant features regarding Indian society from the perspective of your syllabus.

-Let us begin with understanding why studying Indian society is crucial for your UPSC exam:
+Let’s begin with understanding why studying salient features of Indian society is crucial for your UPSC exam:

 - Indian society is a major topic given under the UPSC syllabus for mains general studies paper 1